ziming/laravel-scrapingbee/README.md

 A PHP Laravel Package for [ScrapingBee](https://www.scrapingbee.com?fpr=php-laravel)

-Note: I no longer have an active subscription to Scrapingbee, neither did Scrapingbee reply to my request of some tiny amounts of free monthly test credits.
+Note: I no longer have an active subscription to Scrapingbee, neither did Scrapingbee reply to my request for some tiny amounts of free monthly test credits.
 While I would still continue to maintain and upgrade this package, you would have to help me test it.

 ## Installation